-Germany is currently Georgia’s seventh-largest trading partner, after Turkey, Azerbaijan, China, Russia, Armenia and Ukraine.
 In 2018, trade between Germany and Georgia was worth some 417 million euros.
-Georgian imports from Germany – mainly cars and car parts, machinery, chemical products, electrical goods and food – amounted to 300 million euros.
+Georgian imports from Germany – mainly cars and car parts, machinery and chemical products – amounted to 300 million euros.
 Georgia’s main exports to Germany were food (in particular nuts) and textiles.
-There is potential for a further expansion of exports when the Deep and Comprehensive Free Trade Area (DCFTA) Agreement with the EU is implemented.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.